 Client Management vs API Management

 Typically, when integrating with a system through an API the client software needs to manage and maintain all information related to data flow, order of operations and dependences.
 They need to ensure that any errors or failures can be handled.
 The API will handle all the base validation and operations to manage the object data.
 This difference means that the integrating client often requires a high level of management and maintenance especially when dealing with API changes.
 Take the example of a new customer and their first order.
 The client needs to ensure the customer account is created, their contact information, any contracts or commitments and then all the products or subscriptions they have agreed to purchase.
 The order of these objects being executed in just as important as handling and managing the results returned for each API call.
-Clients often spend more time developing their management approach then actually integrating with the BSS or Enterprise platform.
+Clients often spend more time developing their management approach than actually integrating with the BSS or Enterprise platform.

 Many RESTful APIs have attempted to implement a method of preforming a series of API calls in a transaction.
 Whether this is starting a transaction with the generation of a transaction id and including it in all the calls and then invoking the commit or roll back once the set of operations are completed or some other invention.
 Even with these basic transaction approaches the client development still faces all the orchestration concerns previously described.
 The API platform has given them an ability to roll back but not full management.